klarna/klarna-on-demand-android/doc/integration.md

         // already handled internally by the SDK. break;
       case PreferencesActivity.RESULT_ERROR:
-        // You may also want to convey this failure to your user. break;
+        // You should convey this failure to your user. break;
       default:
         break;